DiamondLightSource/SynchWeb/podman/README.md

 1. Adjust `Dockerfile` to point to the correct release/branch to clone into the container
 1. Add `config.php` to same directory as the `Dockerfile` - adjusting details as appropriate for the Production environment deployment (at a minimum setting a valid value for `$isb`)
+1. Update `php.ini` to include any settings whose default values you wish to override.
 1. Generate SSL certificate and key (e.g. see [here](https://linuxconfig.org/how-to-generate-a-self-signed-ssl-certificate-on-linux)).
 Place these in the same directory as the `Dockerfile`.
 Note, the names should be `cert.pem` and `key.pem` - to match the `httpd.conf` configuration.
+1. Ensure you have a valid ssh key set up for github.com access (required to retrieve some DHL php libraries) - instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
 1. Run `setup_synchweb_prod.bash` - note, this can take one input arg:
 ``` setup_synchweb.bash <image-name>```.
 If no args are specified, an image called `synchweb-prod` is built and run.